-Moderate psoriasis affects around 200,000, about 3 out of 20 (15%) and causes more of the skin to be affected and is widespread but, again, can usually be controlled with self-management under the supervision of a GP or nurse.
+With moderate psoriasis more of the skin is affected and it is widespread.
+It can usually be controlled with self-management under the supervision of a GP, nurse or equivalent healthcare practitioner, but again can affect people significantly.

-Severe psoriasis affects about 65,000 people, 1 out of 20 (5%) resulting in large areas being covered with psoriasis; the condition becomes difficult to self-manage or no longer responds to treatment.
-At this stage referral to secondary care at a local hospital outpatient department, although people with psoriasis are rarely admitted to hospital, in certain circumstances, an inpatient stay may be felt necessary in order to provide the most suitable (optimum) treatments such as UV treatment, tablets, injections or monitoring.
+For a smaller number of people with psoriasis (around 1 out of 20, or 5%), they will have a severer form, which results in large areas being covered.
+The condition becomes difficult to self-manage or no longer responds to treatment.
+At this stage, referral to secondary care at a local hospital outpatient department should take place.
+It is rare for people to be admitted to hospital, if affected by plaque psoriasis, but in certain circumstances it may be felt necessary, where more advanced therapies may be considered.